By: Marc Lobliner at http://www.scivation.com/scivation_25.html

 The snatch is the other Olympic weightlifting competition lift that involves taking a barbell from the floor to overhead in two consecutive moves.
 To learn the snatch, start with the unilateral dumbbell version as it’s easier to learn and doesn’t require as much coordination as the barbell and two-arm dumbbell versions.

-Start Position: Stand over a dumbbell placed between your feet that are about hip-width apart.
+Stand over a dumbbell placed between your feet that are about hip-width apart.
 Squat down and grab the dumbbell with your right hand using an overhand grip.
 Your shoulders should be over the dumbbell and your back should be tightly arched.

-The Snatch: With one smooth motion forcefully extend at the hips and knees as you swing the dumbbell forward and up with your right arm.
+With one smooth motion forcefully extend at the hips and knees as you swing the dumbbell forward and up with your right arm.
 The extension at your hips and knees should be minimal – just enough to start the dumbbell moving from the floor.
 Immediately squat back down by flexing at the hips and knees as you extend the dumbbell straight overhead.

-The Squat: With the dumbbell extended straight overhead, forcefully extend at the hips and knees to stand straight up.
+With the dumbbell extended straight overhead, forcefully extend at the hips and knees to stand straight up.

-Completion: Return the dumbbell back to the floor between your feet and perform the next lift using the left arm.
+Return the dumbbell back to the floor between your feet and perform the next lift using the left arm.
 Alternate arms each repetition.

 One-Arm Dumbbell Clean and Jerk